Source: RSM US LLP. PBMares is a member of RSM US Alliance.

 While IT strategic and risk-based challenges can hinder operations, IT security issues can present significant threats to your IT environment, which may result in a loss of data, reputational damage, or even fines and penalties related to exposure of sensitive information.
 With outdated or ineffective technology in place, many nonprofits have vulnerable systems and weak controls, potentially exposing key donor, employee and volunteer information to unauthorized users and external threats.

 In addition, data privacy regulations continue to evolve, yet many organizations are not aware of them, or don’t think they apply when, in reality, they do.
-For example, your IT systems may need to comply with myriad privacy regulations, such as the European Union’s (EU) General Data Protection Regulation (GDPR) which provides for the protection of data for EU residents, no matter whether that data resides within the EU or not.
+For example, your IT systems may need to comply with myriad privacy regulations, such as the European Union’s (EU) General Data Protection Regulation (GDPR) which provides for protection of data for EU residents, no matter whether that data resides within the EU or not.

 Similarly, the California Consumer Privacy Act (CCPA) was adopted in 2018 to protect California citizens’ personal data.
 While the act is generally not applicable to nonprofits, there are certain instances in which it is.
 Therefore, both GDPR and CCPA could be applicable to organizations that collect or process EU and California resident data, no matter whether they are based within those specific geographic bounds.
 Several additional individual states have enacted or are planning similar data privacy legislation, further complicating the landscape.